firesidefiction/firesidefiction.github.io/_drafts/FQ-2019-Q1-JAN/issue-64/2019-02-19-due-by-the-end-of-the-week.md

 "_Mmhmm_" Then, just as smug as any mean girl: "Can you even _begin_ to answer the project’s question without any assistance?"

 I pause.
-I know broad strokes, but not even know how to begin describing those parts off the top of my head.
+I know broad strokes, but not even how to begin describing those parts off the top of my head.
 "Uh ... social control theory says that ... um ... agents of socialization stop us from committing crimes, but Cohen says crime itself is useful, and—"

 "So, no?"